BarakW/squish-bench/README.md

 The most relevant previous work is in [Shannon Score (2021)](https://arxiv.org/pdf/2103.10918).
 The primary difference between SQUISH and Shannon Score is that SQUISH includes a requirement for summaries to be smaller than the original document, which allows for RL to improve summary quality without encouraging the trivial case of the document being its own summary.

 ## Results
+By training a small **base** model (without built-in chat capabilities) with a policy gradient approach on an RTX 3090 over 2 days, we can reach SOTA performance on the SQUISH benchmark.
+The custom model results are highlighted in the charts below in green.

 You can run this benchmark at multiple different ratios of summary size, which is the primary parameter of interest in the SQUISH benchmark.
 The N in `@N%` refers to the percentage of the original document's length that the summary is constrained to.

 ### SQUISH@5%